By

 Don’t forget about foreign entity business registrations.

 For most insurance businesses, operating outside their domicile state requires registering as a foreign entity with the Secretary of State’s Office in each jurisdiction.
-If a merger or acquisition affects the information on file with these regulators, it’s not enough to update only the domicile registration.
-Every state where the entity holds an active Certificate of Authority to transact business needs to be notified individually.
-This typically involves either an annual return or a COA amendment.
+If a merger or acquisition affects the information with these regulators, you need to take additional steps.
+Simply updating the domicile registration is not enough.

 Understand the limitations of DBA use.

-Many buyers look forward to using the name of a merged or acquired company as a Doing Business As name—at least for a while.
-Doing so reassures consumers and allows the new owners to leverage the business’s good reputation in the marketplace.
 Not all regulators allow the voluntary use of DBAs, however, although M&A is often an exception to this prohibition.
 Additionally, some states limit the number of DBAs an entity can use.
 Finally, some jurisdictions require the entity that formerly used the name to officially surrender their right of use before it becomes available for use as a DBA.

 Identify and resolve licensing gaps and redundancies.